Valentino Sciotti is involved with a number of wineries in Puglia, Campania (he...

 Abundant snow fell at the beginning of February in Abruzzo, building up water levels.
 From the beginning of June to the end of the growing season, there were only two days of rain towards the end July.
 The rest of the time, it was sunny with constantly high temperatures.
 By contrast, the harvest period was very wet and careful timing was required to bring in healthy, ripe fruit.

 Grapes were hand-harvested.
 After a meticulous selection of the grapes at the winery, the fruit was destemmed and crushed before it underwent cold maceration for four to six days.
 Fermentation on the skins then followed at 24°C for between 11-14 days in cement vats.
-Malolactic fermentation took place into barriques, where the wine was aged for 18 months.
+Malolactic fermentation took place in barriques, where the wine was aged for 18 months.

 This wine is intense ruby in colour, with violet highlights.
 The nose is intense and persistent with a spicy bouquet and hints of chocolate that complement the vibrant dark fruit character.
 This wine is well balanced and shows great structure and tannins.